smsiebe/canon/README.md

 canon
 =====

+Event Stream Framework

 Canon is a specialized distributed sequential event store.

-** Program Background
+**Program Background**

    Canon is the backbone of the [terpene](https://terpene.geoint.org) platform, providing a communication and data persistence framework to realize